eduardocapella/snapsection/README.md

 It appends the `id` attribute of the SnapSection element (the default one is `h2`, but you can also select `h1`, `h3`, `h4`, or `.cwss-element`) to your page's URL.
 Consequently, any user who clicks the link will be directed to this specific section of your page or post.

 ## How does it work?
-SnapSection scans every `h3` (third-level heading) element across your website's pages and posts, checking for an `id`.
-If it doesn't find one, it generates an `id` based on the `h3` text.
+SnapSection scans every SnapSection Element across the URL, checking for an `id`.
+If it doesn't find one, it generates an `id` based on its text.

-Once an `id` is assigned, users can share the link to a specific `h3` by hovering over it and clicking the displayed icon.
+Once an `id` is assigned, users can copy the link to this specific element by hovering over it and clicking the displayed icon.
 Users who access the shared URL will be directed to the corresponding section of your post or article.

 === Frequently Asked Questions ===